 Billers must also ensure that compliance standards are met.
 Typically the code must follow guidelines laid out by the Office of the Inspector General (OIG) compliance standards, and the Health Insurance Portability and Accountability Act (HIPAA).

 Transmission of claims is done electronically and with coding through the use of EDI (Electronic Data Interchange).
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandates all health entities covered by HIPAA to submit their claims through electronic means.
 However, claims will only be transmitted through EDI if they are error-free.
+Learn how can you improve your claims management by providing RPA for claims processing.

 This is the stage where a claim is either denied, rejected, or accepted.
 A payer evaluates the medical claim to decide whether it is compliant or valid and how much will be reimbursed to the provider.
 During the adjudication process, the details of the claims are sent to the biller or provider to know how much they are willing to pay and the reason why.